parisepigenetics/great_3d/README.md

 ### System :
 * Linux :
-This program has only been tested on a Linux environment and thus is not guaranteed to work on other ones.
+This program works on a Linux environment.

+* Windows :
+It also works on Windows.

 ### Python packages :
 In order to be able to run this program of course you need to have python3 but also some python packages :